 An alumnus of the Hyper Island Business Transformation intensive in Stockholm, Sweden, she’s received multiple professional and creative fellowships, including The Dwight Conquergood award for ethnographic research at Performance Studies international #12 in London, two fellowships from the Internacional Teatro de Susana Alexander in Puebla, Mexico, and 4 residencies at the Contemporary Artists Center at Woodside in Troy, NY.
 In 2013, she presented her research method at the National University of Singapore School of Design, and from 2013 - 2015 gave multiple talks and trainings on branding, research and creativity at Googleplex in Mountainview, CA.

 Karen is an active participant in communities inside and outside of the creative industry.
-She has been a movement coach for ATOM-r (Anatomical Theaters of Mixed Reality), a high tech performance art group, served on the board of directors for conceptual dance company Antibody Corp., is a consultant for and contributor to Intrinsic Gray Productions (an art-centered film production company in NYC), and was a founding member of Opera-matic (a street theater company based in West Town, Chicago).
+She has been a movement coach for ATOM-r (Anatomical Theaters of Mixed Reality), a high tech performance art group, is a consultant for and contributor to Intrinsic Gray Productions (art-centered films in NYC), and was a founding member of Opera-matic (a street theater collective based in West Town, Chicago).
 A contributor to Glass Ceiling, an organization empowering women in STEM professions, as well as the American Advertising Federation of Kansas City, she often mentors students and emerging artists seeking to find their footing in the professional world.